cran/SpaDES/README.md

 -----

-Copyright (C) 2021 Her Majesty the Queen in Right of Canada, as represented by the Minister of Natural Resources Canada
+Copyright (C) 2022 Her Majesty the Queen in Right of Canada, as represented by the Minister of Natural Resources Canada.